rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Rescue those who are being taken away to death; hold back those who are stumbling to the slaughter. ^2411

-If you say, Behold, we did not know this, does not he who weighs the heart perceive it?
+If you say, "Behold, we did not know this," does not he who weighs the heart perceive it?
 Does not he who keeps watch over your soul know it, and will he not repay man according to his work? ^2412

 My son, eat honey, for it is good, and the drippings of the honeycomb are sweet to your taste. ^2413